 Escape to Tualatin Valley

-We need more space these days and with summer in full swing, dining outside has never been better.
+We need more space these days and dining outside has never been better.
 In Oregon’s Tualatin Valley, many businesses are expanding their outdoor dining space to allow more space for more people.

 Washington County has been in Phase 1 of Oregon’s reopening plan since June 1.
 This phase includes the limited reopening of restaurants and bars, wineries and breweries and more.